ovh/svfs/README.md

 #### Hubic options

 * `hubic_auth`: hubic authorization token as returned by the `hubic-application` command.
+* `hubic_times` : use file times set by hubic synchronization clients.
+Option `extra_attr`
+should also be set for this to work.
 * `hubic_token` : hubic refresh token as returned by the `hubic-application` command.

 #### Swift options